Shakila Zafar: Personal life

 Shakila first married Manna Zafar.
-She took the surname "Zafar" to her name after marriage.
+She took the surname "Zafar" after marriage.
 Together they have a son, Mufrad Zafar.
-Mufrad is engaged to singer Sanzida Mahmood Nandita since 2024.
+Mufrad became engaged to singer Sanzida Mahmood Nandita in 2024.
 The couple later got divorced.

-In December 2015, Shakila married Ravi Sharma, an Indian poet and engineer, who is a former CEO of Adani Power and was also CEO-South Asia at Alcatel-Lucent.
+In December 2015, Shakila married Ravi Sharma, an Indian poet and engineer who is a former CEO of Adani Power and was also CEO-South Asia at Alcatel-Lucent.
 She then took the surname Sharma.